-- 324. A Subject who enters into a settlement under the Investigation Report Settlement Process may, at the sole discretion of the Central Bank, and subject to the timing of the settlement, be offered a potential discount to any monetary penalty proposed up to a maximum of 10% under the settlement scheme outlined in Section 37 (Settlement Scheme). - 325.
-In order to avail of a discount, the Subject will be required to conclude settlement within the timeframe stipulated in the letter setting out the proposed terms of settlement. - 326.
-Where the Investigation Report Settlement Process has not concluded within the stipulated timeframe, that settlement process will no longer be available to the Subject.
-Rather, the
+- 303. A Subject who enters into a settlement under the Investigation Report Settlement Process may, at the sole discretion of the Central Bank, and subject to the timing of the settlement, be offered a potential discount to any monetary penalty proposed up to a maximum of 10% under the settlement scheme outlined in Section 36 (Settlement Scheme). - 304.
+Where appropriate, in order to avail of the potential discount, the Subject will be required within the timeframe specified by the Central Bank in the letter referred to in paragraph 301 to enter into the Investigation Report Settlement Process and to comply with the requirements set out therein.
+The potential discount may become available after the Final Investigation Report has been sent to the Subject and the letter has issued

-- Central Bank may decide to refer the matter to inquiry and proceed to issue a Notice of Inquiry. - 327.
+- for such period as the Central Bank indicates when setting out the proposed terms of settlement. - 305.
+Where the required agreement and admission of the Subject to the prescribed contravention have not been provided within the stipulated timeframe, or where there is no agreement as to the proposed terms of settlement including the proposed sanction, or where the settlement has not concluded within the stipulated timeframe, the Investigation Report Settlement Process and any associated discount offered will no longer be available and the Central Bank may decide to refer the matter to inquiry and proceed to issue a Notice of Inquiry. - 306.
 Where the Investigation Report Settlement Process occurs during the course of an inquiry, the Central Bank may apply to the Inquiry Members for an adjournment of the inquiry to facilitate settlement.
 The settlement process will be carried out in private and where a settlement is concluded under the Investigation Report Settlement Process, the Inquiry Members will be notified in writing by the Central Bank of the fact of settlement, following which the inquiry can be discontinued.
 There will be no discount available to any monetary penalty proposed after a Notice of Inquiry has issued.
 Where an inquiry has been adjourned to facilitate settlement and no settlement is reached, the Inquiry Members will be informed only of the fact that no settlement was reached and the inquiry will be resumed.